IoTReady/iotready.github.io/blog/iot-anomaly-detection-open-distro-elasticsearch.md

 ### Simulated Smart Grid Sensor

-We will simulate a sensor suitable for use with the medium voltage (MV) transmission grid with the following hypothetical specifications:
+We will simulate a sensor suitable for use with the medium voltage (MV) transmission grid with the following nominal specifications:

 - Voltage between 23kV and 25kV
 - Current between 0A and 600A